vfarcic/vfarcic.github.io/jx/jx-cluster-tekton-demo.md

 export AWS_DEFAULT_REGION=us-west-2

 # Use default answers except in the case specified below.
-# Answer `Static Jenkins Server and Jenkinsfiles` when asked to `select Jenkins installation type`
+# Answer with `n` to `Would you like to register a wildcard DNS ALIAS to point at this ELB address?`

 jx create cluster eks -n jx-rocks -r $AWS_DEFAULT_REGION \
     --node-type t2.medium --nodes 3 --nodes-min 3 --nodes-max 6 \